github/docs/content/search-github/github-code-search/using-github-code-search.md

 ## Creating and managing saved searches

+## Creating and managing saved searches

 1. In the top navigation of {% data variables.product.prodname_dotcom_the_website %}, click the search bar and type `saved:`.
-1. Under the search bar, the "Saved searches" section should now appear.
-Click {% octicon "plus-circle" aria-hidden="true" %} **Create saved search**.
+1. Under the search bar, the "Saved queries" section should now appear.
+Click {% octicon "plus-circle" aria-hidden="true" %} **Manage saved searches**.
 1. In the pop-up window, fill out the name you want for your query and the query that you want to save.
 Click **Create saved search**.
-1. If you click again on the search bar, you can now see your saved search in the "Saved searches" section under the search bar.
+1. If you click again on the search bar, you can now see your saved search in the "Saved queries" section under the search bar.
 Clicking on a saved search entry will add the query to the search bar and filter the suggestions accordingly.
-    - To edit a saved search, in the "Saved searches" section, click {% octicon "pencil" aria-label="The pencil icon" %} to the right of the saved search.
-    - To delete a saved search, click {% octicon "trash" aria-label="The trash icon" %} to the right of the saved search.
+1. To edit or delete a saved search,  type `saved:` in the search bar, and click {% octicon "plus-circle" aria-hidden="true" %} **Manage saved searches**.
+In the pop-up window to the right of the saved search, click {% octicon "pencil" aria-label="The pencil icon" %}  to edit the search, or click {% octicon "trash" aria-label="The trash icon" %} to delete the search.

 ## Using the search results view